 In this paper, we have presented an approach for invariance checking of Simulink models based on the principles of BMC using satisfiability modulo theories.
-Our contributions are on two main fronts: first, we show that we can automatically generate finite execution paths based directly on the Simulink model, and second, we show that there are certain Simulink designs for which the bounded invariance procedure is complete.
+Our main contributions are on two main fronts: first, we show that we can automatically generate finite execution paths based directly on the Simulink model, and second, we show that there are certain Simulink designs for which the bounded invariance procedure is complete.
+In order to determine whether the invariance checking is complete, we have identified the commonly used Simulink designs and block types based on two industrial models.
+We complement our approach with a tool, called SyMC which automatically generates the set of finite bounded paths of a Simulink models, calculates the CT for linear compositions and integrates Z3 such that the analysis can be automatically executed.

 For determining the completeness of the bounded invariance checking for certain classes of Simulink models, we have first analyzed the structure of two industrial systems, namely ASL and BBW from Volvo GTT, Sweden, from which we have identified the commonly used block types and compositions of blocks.
 As a result, we have identified three broad categories of Simulink blocks: feedthrough, delay and SFunction and two common compositions: linear and feedback-loop compositions.
-Based on the identified compositions and blocks, we first prove the completeness of the bounded invariance checking procedure for the linear compositions.
+Based on the identified compositions and blocks, we first prove the completeness of the bounded invariance checking procedure for the linear compositions, by proving the existence of a CT.
 For the feedback-loop compositions, a CT does not exist in the general case, however, there exists a special subclass of feedback-loop compositions for which a CT does exist.
-To automate the proposed approach, we introduce the following: i) an automated procedure (implemented in the SyMC tool) for generating execution paths of finite length based on the Simulink model and an execution order of the blocks, ii) a template-based encoding of the execution paths into the SMT-LIB format suitable for analysis using the Z3 SMT solver.
-For validation, we have applied our SyMC tool on the BBW Simulink model, which we prove to be correct with respect to two safety properties.
+To automate the proposed approach, in this paper we have performed the following: i) we have introduced an automated procedure (implemented in the SyMC tool) for generating execution paths of finite length based on the Simulink model and an execution order of the blocks, ii) we propose a template-based encoding of the execution paths into the SMT-LIB format suitable for analysis using the Z3 SMT solver.
+For validation, we have applied our SyMC tool on the Simulink model of BBW, which we prove to be correct with respect to two safety properties.

-There are several directions for future work.
-First, we need to improve the SyMC tool in order to be able to: i) use the original Simulink model as an input into the tool, and ii) optimize the generated paths such that the same information is encoded in smaller state space.
-For the latter, we will consider symbolic execution [5] for removing unfeasible paths, and model slicing [24] for removing non-relevant parts with respect to certain properties.
-The proposed improvements could potentially enable further testing of the boundaries of the applicability of our approach.
-Additionally, we also aim to implement the automation of the CT calculation for the feedbackloop compositions, and tackle the problem of incompleteness of the invariance checking procedure for the feedback-loop designs by complementing the proposed approach with statically analyzing the model [12].
+There are several directions for future research around the approach proposed in this paper.
+First, we need to improve the SyMC tool on multiple fronts in order to: i) use the original Simulink model as an input into the tool, and ii) optimize the generated paths such that the same information is encoded using less states (less SMT variables and constraints).
+For the latter, we can consider symbolic execution [5] for removing unfeasible paths, and model slicing [23] for removing non-relevant parts with respect to certain properties.
+The proposed improvements could potentially enable us to consider more industrial systems for validation, in order to further test the boundaries of the applicability of our approach.
+Additionally, we also aim to implement the automation of the CT calculation for the feedback loop compositions.
+We also aim to tackle the problem of incompleteness of the invariance checking procedure for the feedback-loop designs by complementing the proposed approach with static analysis of the model [12].
 Finally, we aim to investigate whether we can extend the approach for the verification of invariance properties with timing information.